-Students will write a research paper and take a final oral exam.
+Students will be required to write a research paper, analyse and compare extracts from the books and take a final oral exam.

-AIT4/1b: ENGLISH WRITTEN EXPRESSION
+AIT4/1b: ENGLISH WRITTEN COMMUNICATION

 Help students develop and apply their knowledge of English to the elaboration of a company's communication strategy.
 The students will work in small groups.